 Another common trait for highly sensitive people is that we have an increased depth of processing what is going on around us.
 This might result in hours and hours of overthinking.

 All these aspects that come along with being a highly sensitive person, might feel like roadblocks on the path towards a life in the present.

 But don’t worry, it is not impossible for highly sensitive people to learn how to be present in the here and now!

-In this blog, you will learn why you as an HSP might struggle to be present in now, why it is important to be more present and some practical tips on how to achieve that.
+In this blog, you will learn why you as an HSP might struggle to be present in now.
+Also, you will read why it is important to be more present in the here and now.
+Finally, you will receive some practical tips on how to achieve that.